Preparing to operate

 If you want another way to familiarise yourself with what you need

-to do to get ready, you might want to look at HMRC's video 'Get ready
+to get started, you might want to look at HMRC's video 'Get ready to

-to operate PAYE in real time'.
-It's available to view anytime that
+operate PAYE in real time'.
+It's available to view anytime that suits

-suits you.
-The video covers all the same tasks as this guidance and
+you.
+The video covers all the same tasks as this guidance and will

-will help you to prepare for reporting PAYE information to HMRC in
+help you to prepare for reporting PAYE information to HMRC in real

 It's simple to view - it’s hosted on the HMRC YouTube channel.